zepp/SimpleMVP/README.md

 # SimpleMVP
 Another implementation of MVP for Android that is built using:

-* Proxy classes to handle presenter handlers invocation
+* Proxy classes to handle presenter and view methods invocation
 * Annotations to specify how to run presenter handlers
 * Executor to offload main thread